IPSamos/qPCR-analysis/tutorial/README.md

 install.packages(c( "shiny", "bslib", "shinythemes", "dplyr", "ggplot2",  "plotly", "readr", "writexl" ))

-4. Set your working directory to the folder where you downloaded the app. setwd("path/to/qPCR-analysis")
+4. Set your working directory to the folder where you downloaded the app.
+This is very important.
+One easy way to set the directory, is open the file app.R directly.
+   If not the code to set the working directory is:

+setwd("path/to/qPCR-analysis")

 (Or use RStudio's file pane to navigate and set the working directory.)